tertsdiepraam/PiWatch/README.md

 Make sure your device is Bluetooth compatible.

-The NOOBS installation of Rasbian should have the correct versions of Python, SDL, PyGame and the GPIO module.
+The NOOBS installation of Rasbian should have the correct versions of Python, PyGame and the GPIO module.
 However, PyBluez must be installed separately with the following commands:
 ```
 sudo apt-get install python-bluez
 sudo apt-get install libbluetooth-dev
 sudo pip3 install pybluez
 ```

+Furthermore, SDL could be version 2, which is incompatible with PyGame.
+Make sure you have SDL 1.2

 Clone from this GitHub repository and you should be ready to rock your very own smartwatch.